 Remembering the movie that unleashed Bruce Lee onto the cinematic landscape

+The Big Boss established several rules for making a great Bruce Lee movie, mostly by getting them wrong.
 The number one rule, which should have been obvious, would be to make Bruce Lee the focus of the movie.
 The second rule would be letting Bruce Lee do what he did best, be a cool motherf’er.
 The third rule: let Bruce Lee do a lot of fighting.
 While it is impossible to keep Bruce from being cool, The Big Boss fumbles on rules 1 and 3.

 Happily, director Wei Lo learned from his mistakes.
 His next movie with Lee, Fist of Fury aka The Chinese Connection, would get everything right.
 Every aspect of the movie is a magnitude higher than its predecessor, from the production levels and costume design, to the script and quality of acting.
 And yes, it has plenty of Lee.
 But is it worthy of his legend?